QualiChain/consortium/README.md

 On ``QualiChain Consortium`` directory run:
 1. ``npm install``
-2. Open the ``accounts.txt`` file and choose one of the 3 University accounts.
+2. Open the ``accounts.txt`` file and choose one of the 3 HEI accounts.
 3. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of the file ``consortiumScript.js``.
 4. ``npm start``

 ### Testing (Register HEI)
 1. Create a new HEI account and its HEI contract by following the instructions above in the "QualiChain Higher Education Module" (the optional setps).
 2. Register a new HEI in the "Register HEI" form.
-The "HEI identifier" field corresponds to the DID of a University, and the "contract address" field correspond to the respective HEI contract.
+The "HEI identifier" field corresponds to the DID of a HEI, and the "contract address" field correspond to the respective HEI contract.
-3. After completing the step above, insert in the "HEI identifier" field "did:ethr:{address of the new University's account}" and the HEI contract address in the respective field.
+3. After completing the step above, insert in the "HEI identifier" field "did:ethr:{address of the new HEI's account}" and the HEI contract address in the respective field.
 Press submit.
 4. Close the Consortium Application.
-5. Open the ``accounts.txt`` and choose another University account to get a different perspective on the voting system.
+5. Open the ``accounts.txt`` and choose another HEI account to get a different perspective on the voting system.
 6. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
 7. ``npm start``
-8. Notice how now you can vote on the registration of a new University.
+8. Notice how now you can vote on the registration of a new HEI.
 Since the threshold value is 2 by default, a positive vote will make this poll successful.

 ### Testing (Cancel HEI)
-1. Remove a University of the Consortium in the "Cancel HEI" form.
-Test this functionality by opening the ``accounts.txt`` file and choosing one of the University accounts to remove from the consortium.
+1. Remove a HEI of the Consortium in the "Cancel HEI" form.
+Test this functionality by opening the ``accounts.txt`` file and choosing one of the HEI accounts to remove from the consortium.
-2. Insert in the "HEI identifier" field the DID of that University, by typing "did:ethr:{address of the University's account}".
+2. Insert in the "HEI identifier" field the DID of that HEI, by typing "did:ethr:{address of the HEI's account}".
 Press submit.
 3. Close the Consortium Application.
-4. Open the ``accounts.txt`` and choose another University account to get a different perspective on the voting system.
+4. Open the ``accounts.txt`` and choose another HEI account to get a different perspective on the voting system.
 5. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
 6. ``npm start``
-7. Notice how now you can vote on the removal of a University.
+7. Notice how now you can vote on the removal of a HEI.
 Since the threshold value is 2 by default, a positive vote will make this poll successful.

 ### Testing (Change Threshold)
 1. Change the minimum number of votes necessary to make a decision in the consortium.
 Insert an integer in the "new value" field.
 2. Press submit.
 3. Close the Consortium Application.
-4. Open the ``accounts.txt`` and choose another University account to get a different perspective on the voting system.
+4. Open the ``accounts.txt`` and choose another HEI account to get a different perspective on the voting system.
 5. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
 6. ``npm start``
 7. Notice how now you can vote on a new value for the threshold.
 Since the threshold value is 2 by default, a positive vote will make this poll successful.